Tobin-jn/BYOB/GETTING_STARTED.md

 Fetch the latest version of `master` from `upstream` (ie. the main repo):

     git fetch upstream master

+This guide assumes that the git remote name of the main repo is `upstream` and that your fork is named `origin`.

+Create a new branch on your local machine to make your changes against (based on `upstream/master`):
+     git checkout -b branch-name-here --no-track upstream/master

 ### Get it running locally